eligosource/eventsourced/README.md

 Snapshots
 ---------

 Snapshots represent processor state at a certain point in time and can dramatically reduce [recovery](#recovery) times.
-Snapshot capturing and saving is triggered by applications.
-Saving is done in a journal-specific way.
-At the moment, the following journals support snapshotting:

-- [HBase journal](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.journal.hbase.HBaseJournalProps): saves snapshots to a configurable Hadoop [`FileSystem`](http://hadoop.apache.org/docs/r1.1.2/api/org/apache/hadoop/fs/FileSystem.html).
-By default the local filesystem is used.
-Production deployments should use another filesystem (HDFS, for example).
-- [LevelDB journal](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.journal.leveldb.LeveldbJournalProps): saves snapshots to the local filesystem.
-- [Journal.IO journal](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.journal.journalio.JournalioJournalProps): saves snapshots to the local filesystem.
-- [In-memory journal](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.journal.inmem.InmemJournalProps): keeps snapshots in-memory only.

-Snapshot capturing and saving does not delete entries from the event message history unless explicitly requested by an application.
+Snapshot capturing and saving is triggered by applications and does not delete entries from the event message history unless explicitly requested by an application.

 Applications can create snapshots by sending a processor the [`SnapshotRequest`](http://eligosource.github.com/eventsourced/api/snapshot/#org.eligosource.eventsourced.core.SnapshotRequest$) message.